JanmerlCarlo/Bike-Share-Google-Data-Analytics-Capstone-Project/README.md

 # Bike-Share-Google-Data-Analytics-Capstone-Project
 ## Case Study: How Does a Bike-Share Navigate Speedy Success?

-### You can find the certification course at - https://www.coursera.org/professional-certificates/google-data-analytics

 ## Introduction

 ### Welcome to the Cyclistic bike-share analysis case study!